 The 360-degree panorama from the summit includes the Bay of Palma and the mountains of the Tramuntana, Mallorca’s 90 km mountain range.
 A renowned Palma landmark, Spain’s only round castle was built in the 14th century as a rather grand fortress and, architecturally, is a Catalan Gothic masterpiece.

 During its long history it has served briefly as a royal summer residence and, more infamously, was used for almost six centuries as a prison – up until 1915.
 Many of those who spent time imprisoned here – including King Jaume IV – didn’t get to enjoy the views that captivate so many visitors to Mallorca today.
+It was again used as a prison for a short time during World War 2 and during Franco’s dictatorship.

 Perfectly preserved, Bellver Castle has the all-important moat and drawbridge, three defence towers and a tall free-standing keep – known as the Torre del Homenaje – linked to the main castle by a small bridge.
 The round central courtyard – Patio de Armas – is two-tiered: the lower tier is made up of Catalan Romanesque arches, and was intended for the use of servants and soldiers; the royal family had the use of the Gothic-arched upper tier.